giaabaoo/multimodal_module/README.md

 sh run.sh
 ```

 Inference on full data using a multiple files (batches).
 On each machine, specify the batch_idx incrementally.
+Currently using minieval.yaml for inference on minieval data.
 On machine 1:
 ```
 sh run_batch1.sh